khoi-nguyen/www-old/teaching/nyu/2023-spring-na/lectures/4-linear-systems.md

 # Gregory-Newton {.split}

-Remember that interpolating equations take a triangular form when using the Gregory-Newton basis.
+Remember that the interpolating equations take a triangular form when using the Gregory-Newton basis.

 ::: example
 Find the polynomial of degree $2$ going